Siviwe Soyizwapi: Sevens

 In October 2013, Soyizwapi was called into a South Africa Sevens training squad before the 2013 Dubai Sevens.
 In November 2015, he joined the South African Sevens team on a two-year contract.

 In December 2019, Soyizwapi captained the Blitzboks squad in the World Rugby Sevens Series in Dubai.
 He led the South African Sevens team to the finals against the All Blacks Sevens, earning his very first gold medal with an emphatic 15-0 win on his birthday on 7 December.

 In 2022, He was part of the South African team that won their second Commonwealth Games gold medal in Birmingham.

+He competed for South Africa at the 2024 Summer Olympics in Paris.
+They defeated Australia to win the bronze medal final.